Payop/payop-api-doc/Invoice/getPaymentMethods.md

 Get payment methods list available for merchant per application/project.

-You should be noted that when creating an invoice you can only use payment methods available for your application.
+Please note that you can only use payment methods available for your application when creating an invoice.

 **Endpoint:**